 Unlike most other jobs, modeling work comes one engagement at a time.
 Having sessions scheduled in your book this month does not guarantee a full schedule next month.
-Finding employment results first and foremost from carefully preserving the relationships you have with current venues/artists, even if it’s only one venue and only a small handful of artists.
-Then, you parlay these contacts to find more.
-Cold calling is typically less effective, so having a personal referral is important.
+Finding employment results first from carefully preserving the relationships you have with current venues/artists, even if it’s only one venue and only a small handful of artists.
+And then, parlaying these contacts to find more.
+Cold calling is typically less effective so having a personal referral is important.
 Then, an actual visit with a handshake and a warm smile is the most effective course.

 It is just a fact of life that most coordinators and professors who schedule models are very busy people!
 They don’t really want to talk to new models when they have enough models currently to fill their needs.
 The trick is to have them remember you (in a positive light) at the moment they suddenly don’t have enough models.
 So when you “gig hunt” and you must present yourself enough to be remembered, but not so much that you annoy.

-My friend Chet Griffith, owner of Artworks in Kenosha, and my first teacher regarding the realities of life modeling, said this to me early on about getting gigs: “Model coordinators are funny!
-They’re extremely busy and don’t really want to be bothered... that is, until the moment they lose an important model on their roster.
-Then they're desperate to speak to you.”
-He said he couldn’t recall how many times he had been contacted by a professor or coordinator who suddenly needed to find a new model!
+My friend Chet Griffith, owner of Artworks in Kenosha, and my first teacher regarding the realities of the life modeling corner of the art world, said this to me early on about getting gigs: “Model coordinators are funny!
+They’re extremely busy and don’t really want to be bothered... until the moment they lose an important model on their roster.
+Then suddenly they are eager to speak to you.”
+He said he couldn’t recall how many times he had been contacted by a professor or coordinator who was desperate to find a new model!

 In the absence of a personal referral, you can do research on your own.
-You can call college/university administrations, and ask who does the coordinating.
+You can call college or university administrations, and ask who does the coordinating.
 The best place to start is in the art department.
-Several times I have gone onto a campus and wandered around the buildings asking questions, starting in admissions, or at an information desk (usually there's one in the Student Union).
-Persistence will pay off to find the person, somewhere on that campus, whose job it is to hire and schedule models.
+Several times I have gone onto a campus and wandered around the buildings asking questions.
+Persistence will pay off to find the person, somewhere there, whose job it is to hire and schedule models.

 Research regarding community draws helps as well.
-You can find out most of the places that offer figure drawing in your area by using this terrific guide from ArtModelTips.com.
+You can find out all of the places that offer figure drawing in your state by using the following link.

-As in your research for institutions, leads for community draws are focused on finding that one person who is responsible for hiring and scheduling models.
-Community draws have an advantage over universities in that they are open to the public.
-This means that you could go to that draw as an artist yourself (even if you are a beginner) and actually draw!
-Being there as an artist will give you a close-up look at how that draw functions, and who's in charge.
-From there it's an easy task at the end of the draw, to introduce yourself and hand the coordinator your resume.
+As in your research for institutions, leads for community draws are focused on finding that one person who is responsible for hiring models.
+Community draws have an advantage over universities… they are open to the public.
+This means that you can go to a draw as an artist (even if you are a beginner) and you can actually draw.
+Being there as an artist will give you a close-up look at how the draw functions and who is in charge of it.
+From there it is an easy task, at the end of the draw, to introduce yourself and hand the coordinator your resume.

-To help you in thinking through how you might create a resume, here are a couple actual past samples of resumes I actually used during my own gig hunting:
+To help you and thinking through how you might create a resume, here are a couple of actual samples of resumes I actually used during my own gig hunting:

-The second anecdotal story is about MIAD (Milwaukee Institute of Art and Design), one of the most prestigious art schools in my area.
+The second story is about MIAD (Milwaukee Institute of Art and Design), one of the most prestigious art schools in my area.
 I began gig hunting MIAD when I had only posed three times, but they said I needed to gain more experience.
-After that, I stopped there at least twice a semester, and went through three different coordinators.
-I would drop off the latest copy of my resume when I stopped, and I once even sent a card to the coordinator wishing her happy holidays, leaving in her 'in-box' just before Christmas.
+After that, I stopped there at least twice a semester and went through three different coordinators.
+I would drop off the latest copy of my resume when I stopped, and I even wrote a personal Christmas card to the coordinator wishing her happy holidays.

-After a year and a half of contacts, as well as personal referrals from professors who work for MIAD and knew me from other venues, the email finally came asking if I’d like the job. (yay!)
-When I went to the meeting we scheduled to accomplish my paperwork, but the coordinator was anxious to show me something first.
-With a grin she went over to a side desk, grabbed something off the bulletin board, and then laid it on her desk in front of me… it was the Christmas card!
+After almost 2 years of contacts, as well as personal referrals from professors who work for MIAD and knew me from other venues, the email finally came asking if I’d like the job! (yay!)
+When I went to the meeting we scheduled to accomplish my paperwork, the coordinator was anxious to show me something.
+With a smile, she went over to a side desk, grabbed something off the bulletin board, and then laid it on the desk in front of me… it was the Christmas card!

-This semester I have 26 separate gigs scheduled at MIAD with 11 different professors… just saying!
+This semester I have 51 separate gigs scheduled at MIAD with their many professors… just saying!